 A Conversation on Sin, the Apostle Paul, and C.S.
 Lewis

-I really do not know how it came up, but suddenly I am sharing, “Laura, this week I have been really feeling the burden of my sin.”
+My friend and I met up this week to catch up.
+I really do not know how it came up, but suddenly I am sharing, “This week I have been really feeling the burden of my sin.”

 At this point in my life, I am not actively choosing a life of sin, like my days entrenched in the eating disorder.
 But I am a sinner.
 I do sin every day.
 And last week, I was so aware of my sin – whether it was a thought, word, or action – and it really hurt.
 It felt burdensome.